GauriP/machine-learning/projects/capstone/project_report_template.md

 The process for this project was interesting in the sense that there was less emphasis on the actual algorithm and more on the data cleaning and transformation.

-As per my observation many time the data quality is of more importance than a good algorithm.
-And I feel this was one of the cases.
-I feel if they had given some more information about the animals.
+The data quality is of more importance than a good algorithm.
+This might be one of those cases.
+If they had given some more information about the animals.
 Like breed group, size info , etc., we could have had better predictive ability.
 But this information can be added using the existing data as well.

 The solution presented in this project can be used in general setting for the City of Austin animal data.
 The point to note here is that, city of Austin might not be a good reflection of the adoption habits of the entire country.